 provides workers seeking temporary agricultural employment with opportunities for such employment.

-Through the ARS, TWC recruits and refers qualified workers from within the state and from other states if there are fewer workers than are needed in the area.
+Through the ARS, TWC, and Boards recruit and refer qualified workers from within the state and from other states if there are fewer workers than are needed in the area.

 Intrastate and Interstate Clearance Orders